 It would be unlawful for your employer to subject you to a detriment because you take or are seeking to take any type of paternity leave.
 If necessary you could bring a claim to an Employment Tribunal to recover compensation for your “injury to feelings”.
 If your employer dismisses you for taking any type of paternity leave, you would also have a claim for automatic unfair dismissal.

-You might be interested to know that most employers can claim back Statutory Paternity Pay and Additional Statutory Paternity Pay from the government.
+You might be interested to know that most employers can claim back Statutory Paternity Pay from the government.
+Your employer can also recover at least 92% of Shared Parental Pay from the government.
 In some circumstances they can off-set against Employer National Insurance Contributions for other employees so that they are not left out of pocket; and some smaller employers can even get “loans” from HMRC to cover the amounts.

 Therefore your employer should not make you feel bad for requesting leave and pay!